jessepav/lacygoill-wiki-backup/vim/command.md

 ---

    > I would say this works as intended, since it's the same as with other
    > commands that loop over a list.
 But the documentation should say:

->             When going to the next entry fails execution stops.
+   > "When going to the next entry fails execution stops."

    > This is so it doesn't get stuck in one position and loop forever.
    > If you use ":argdo s/xxx/yyy" you get as many failures as you have
    > arguments.

 Source: <https://github.com/vim/vim/issues/5102#issuecomment-545163473>

 ##
-# Issues
+# Pitfalls
 ## I've executed `:bufdo e`.
 Now all my buffers have lost their syntax highlighting!

 If you haven't executed `:bufdo e` yet, try this: